Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/update.md

 3. Read the new, updated book data from the HTTP request
 4. Update the instance of `Book` with the new data
 5. Save the updated `Book` in the database
-6. Send back a response
+6. Send back a created response

 ## Updating a Book Endpoint: Code

 This endpoint uses the same path as our existing route for reading a `Book` record, `"/<book_id>"`.
 We could refactor and expand on this same function.
 However, just as we did with `create` and `read` for the `/books` route, we'll create a seperate route function fo the update functionality.
+In this route we will also need to create a response.

+## Creating a Response Object

+Unlike returing a tuple or using `make_response`, we will directly instantiate a Response object.
+This is necessary because we need the level of control the `Response` constructor offers us.
+While constructing the Response we will need to set the mimetype.
+Without doing so Flask would default to an HTML response and would introduce different response types between the endpoints of our API

 ```python
 @books_bp.put("/<book_id>")